 Results 1–10 of 14 for "Psychology Topic"X related to "President's column--Evidence-based..."
-Refine Your Search Refine Your Search TopicTherapy (8)Teens (5)Emotional health (4)Ethics (3)Stress (3) 33 more... [+] Children (2)Disability (2)Human rights (2)Parenting (2)Personality (2)Sleep (2)Trauma (2)Violence (2)Addictions (1)ADHD (1)Aging (1)Alzheimer's (1)Anger (1)Anxiety (1)Autism (1)Bullying (1)Death & dying (1)Depression (1)Eating disorders (1)Hate crimes (1)Hypnosis (1)Intelligence (1)Kids & the media (1)Marriage & divorce (1)Natural disasters (1)Obesity (1)Safety & design (1)Sexual abuse (1)Shyness (1)Sport & exercise (1)Testing issues (1)Women & men (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 14 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.PersonalityPersonality refers to individual differences in patterns of thinking, feeling and behaving.
+Refine Your Search Refine Your Search TopicTherapy (6)Disability (2)Emotional health (2)Stress (2)Teens (2) 16 more... [+] Violence (2)Addictions (1)ADHD (1)Anxiety (1)Autism (1)Children (1)Death & dying (1)Depression (1)Eating disorders (1)Education (1)Ethics (1)Kids & the media (1)Learning & memory (1)Personality (1)Sport & exercise (1)Women & men (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 14 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.PersonalityPersonality refers to individual differences in patterns of thinking, feeling and behaving.
 The study of personality focuses on individual differences in particular personality characteristics and how the parts of a person come together as a whole.Psychology Topic 2.SexPsychologists and other clinicians focus on many issues regarding sex including later life sex, enhancing or restoring sexual functioning and pleasure, erectile dysfunction, premature ejaculation and painful intercourse, for example.
-Psychologists also work to understand sex offenders, the victims of sexual abuse and rape, and try to reduce the proliferation of sexualized images of young women in advertising and the media.Psychology Topic 3.AutismAutism is the most severe developmental disability, involving impairments in social interaction — such as being aware of other people’s feelings — and verbal and nonverbal communication.Psychology Topic 4.Death and DyingPsychologists can assess mood, mental functioning and pain at the end of life; treat depression, anxiety and other mental health problems; provide end-of-life counseling to the dying and their families; and advocate for good medical care.Psychology Topic 5.DepressionPeople with depression may lack pleasure in daily activities, significant weight loss or gain, insomnia or excessive sleeping, lack of energy, inability to concentrate, feelings of worthlessness or guilt and thoughts of death or suicide.Psychology Topic 8.ADHDADHD, or attention-deficit hyperactivity disorder, makes it difficult to organized, stay focused, make realistic plans, or think before acting.
-Treatment options include behavioral therapy, neurofeedback, and psychosocial therapy.Psychology Topic 9.TherapyTherapy is a treatment for psychological problems in which therapists and clients work together to understand problems and come up with plans for fixing them, generally by changing ineffective thoughts, emotions or behaviors.Psychology Topic 10.ViolenceViolence is an extreme form of aggression, such as assault, rape or murder and it has many causes, including frustration, exposure to violent media, violence in the home or neighborhood, and a tendency to see other people's actions as hostile even when they're not.Psychology Topic Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 14 for "Psychology Topic"X related to "President's column--Evidence-based..."
+Psychologists also work to understand sex offenders, the victims of sexual abuse and rape, and try to reduce the proliferation of sexualized images of young women in advertising and the media.Psychology Topic 3.AutismAutism is the most severe developmental disability, involving impairments in social interaction — such as being aware of other people’s feelings — and verbal and nonverbal communication.Psychology Topic 4.Death and DyingPsychologists can assess mood, mental functioning and pain at the end of life; treat depression, anxiety and other mental health problems; provide end-of-life counseling to the dying and their families; and advocate for good medical care.Psychology Topic 5.DepressionPeople with depression may lack pleasure in daily activities, significant weight loss or gain, insomnia or excessive sleeping, lack of energy, inability to concentrate, feelings of worthlessness or guilt and thoughts of death or suicide.Psychology Topic 6.AddictionsAddiction is the body's need for a drug to avoid withdrawal symptoms, and psychologists study aspects such as addictive behavior, dependence, tolerance and treatments for addiction.Psychology Topic 7.ADHDADHD, or attention-deficit hyperactivity disorder, makes it difficult to organized, stay focused, make realistic plans, or think before acting.
+Treatment options include behavioral therapy, neurofeedback, and psychosocial therapy.Psychology Topic 8.Eating DisordersEating disorders are abnormal eating habits that can threaten your health or even your life, including anorexia nervosa, bulimia nervosa and binge eating.
+Psychology Topic 9.Kids & the MediaEven very young children in our society get a big daily dose of television, video games and music lyrics.
+While such media can provide education and entertainment, they can also result in aggressive attitudes and violent behavior.Psychology Topic 10.ViolenceViolence is an extreme form of aggression, such as assault, rape or murder and it has many causes, including frustration, exposure to violent media, violence in the home or neighborhood, and a tendency to see other people's actions as hostile even when they're not.Psychology Topic Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 14 for "Psychology Topic"X related to "President's column--Evidence-based..."